Time for coffee and tea

-• Health benefits of mint tea
+Health benefits of black tea: antioxidants found in black tea

 There is much talk about the health properties of green tea but what are the health benefits of black tea?
 Tea comes from the plant Camellia sinensis, with the best tea coming from the freshest tips of the plant.